Buying a house with a ground lease (erfpacht)

 How can I find the data on the leasehold before buying a house?

-If you decided to hire House Hunters to represent you, they should take care of retrieving the information beforehand and ensure you are aware of whether the house has a ground lease, terms, and canon you need to pay.
+If you decided to hire Buying agent to represent you, they should take care of retrieving the information beforehand and ensure you are aware of whether the house has a ground lease, terms, and canon you need to pay.

 If you didn't, you could ask to check it yourself, as the selling agent (most of the time) indicates it, and you could also find details on the deed of transfer.